ironfroggy/hatrack/README.md

 `static` defines a file the service should read instead of launching a worker.

 `timeout` defines how long a worker will be kept between usage before being terminated.
+In ms.

 `startTimeout` defines how long to wait for a worker to come online for the *first* request.
+In ms.

 ### Recommended with DNSMasq